Written by Jonathon Briggs from the Brumer lab, Michael Smith Laboratories

 Baking and scientific experiments are similar, but only after baking can you eat your result (not recommended for experiments in the lab!).
 Both involve following a defined protocol or recipe, most often requiring optimization, and the results of both should be shared in a lab meeting.

-This is the first post of the #LabLifeLessons blog series, a series that highlights the adventures of the PhD experience and beyond.
+This article is part of the #LabLifeLessons blog series, a series that highlights the adventures of the PhD experience and beyond.
 Written by Postdoctoral Fellows at the Michael Smith Laboratories, this series includes a number of posts ranging from personal experiences, interviews, and stories, reflecting on the journey and extracting the learned lessons in the process. #LabLifeLessons focuses on these challenges and aims to bring an authentic voice to the story.
+If you enjoyed this story, check out the other articles below.